 All comments will be moderated.
 If you want to get my attention, do not be sexist, racist, homophobic, anti-semitic, skoorsoekerig or just an all-round twat.
 Actually, it’s probably a good thing to be a nice person in life – just generally.

-There was this thing on Facebook a few years ago, where we had to list 25 points about yourself.
+There was this thing on Facebook a few years ago, where you had to list 25 points about yourself.
 Instead of making 25 points about myself, I have listed passages from film, music and quotes by the thinkers and people who have inspired me, and that appropriately capture ‘my 25 Notes’.
 One or two may be slightly different from the original.

 1. Those who forget the pasta are condemned to reheat it.